-Writing in the 2019 Edition of his Vintage Spirits and Forgotten Cocktails, Dr. Haigh describes the drink as a variation on the Bee’s Knees – a simple whiskey, honey syrup, and lemon juice variation on a whiskey sour.
-I like Haigh’s version of the Bebbo because it dispenses with the slightly problematic need to make honey syrup and uses straight honey.
+Writing in the 2019 Edition of his Vintage Spirits and Forgotten Cocktails, Dr. Haigh describes the drink as a variation on the Bee’s Knees – usually a simple gin, honey syrup, and lemon juice variation on a gin sour though I’ve only had it with bourbon.
+I like Haigh’s version of the Bebbo because it dispenses with the fuss of making honey syrup and uses straight honey.
 The pleasant surprise here is that ordinary honey is quite easy to dissolve in room temperature liquid if you just throw some in the science oven for probably no more than about 15 seconds.
-(No need to risk melting your plastic bear.)
+(No need to risk melting your plastic bear!)

 What the good doctor doesn’t tell us, however, is that this drink is even better, and much prettier if you do as many suggest and use blood oranges while they are still in season.
 If you’ve never tried a blood orange, its taste has an extra tang and less sweetness than your standard orange, as well as about 1/10th of the bitter flavor we associate with grapefruit.
 In terms of presentation, the dark purple flesh produces a deep red juice that changes the color of your Bebbo from a sort of dingy yellow to a delightful dark pink.
 Still, like its cousin, the Blood and Sand, it can be made with regular orange and can be almost as good.

 The Bebbo Cocktail

 1-ounce fresh lemon juice

 Combine the non-garnish ingredients without ice in a cocktail shaker.
 Stir enough to make sure the honey is fully dissolved.
 Add ice and shake as vigorously and as long as you can manage and strain into a chilled cocktail glass.
 If you want to add a sweet flourish and some extra visual interest, throw in a cocktail cherry.